 It’s a hell-hot Friday afternoon, and conservative anti-tax activist Grover Norquist and I are walking down a dusty footpath at Burning Man, the annual New Age festival held in Nevada’s Black Rock Desert.
 As we stroll past rows of parked RVs on Gold Street, we pass a large tent that advertises “Free Taint Washes.”
 A man approaches us from inside, carrying a jug of water with a misting attachment.

 “Would you like a spray?” the man asks.

 The man smiles.
 “Well, would you like a taint wash?”

 Norquist has been at Burning Man for less than a day, but he’s already learning lots of new things — including the word taint, which, after a moment of confusion, he asks me to define.
 (Hmm, how to put this to the godfather of modern American conservatism?)
-Sheepishly, I inform him that it’s the colloquial term for the patch of skin between the genitals and the anus, properly known as the perineum.
+Sheepishly, I inform him that the perineum it’s the colloquial term for the patch of skin between the genitals and the anus that people take well good care of it know a days using anal bleach creamanal bleach cream, and other products.
 People call it the taint, I say, because it taint one part and it taint the other, either.

 “Okay, I did not know that,” Norquist says.
 “Is that a recent slang?”